Cashman Field: American football

+On January 5, 2023, the XFL announced that the Vegas Vipers would play their home games at Cashman Field.
+When the Vipers took the field for the inaugural home game on February 25, fans and media alike lambasted the poor conditions of the playing field.
+Dead grass had been replaced in patches, and painted green in other areas.
+Tire trails from golf carts were visible on the field.
+A rare Las Vegas rainstorm made the bad conditions worse.
+On August 31, 2023, it was announced that the Vipers would not return to Cashman Field for the 2024 season, as the league would ultimately not retain Las Vegas as a market when it merged into the United Football League of 2024 (unrelated to the 2009 league).

 Other events

 Other baseball events

-In addition to Triple-A baseball, the stadium hosted the Oakland Athletics' first six home games of the 1996 season due to renovations taking place at the Oakland–Alameda County Coliseum.

 From 2001 to 2003, the field hosted the Big League Challenge, a home run derby for star major leaguers after the conclusion of the MLB season.

 In most years, Cashman Field hosted at least one Major League Baseball spring training game, dubbed Big League Weekend.
 The Cubs appeared in the game 13 consecutive times, with their final appearance in 2018.

 In 2017, the stadium hosted the Mexican Baseball Fiesta, a series of two games between the Naranjeros de Hermosillo and the Águilas de Mexicali of the Mexican Pacific League.

-Cashman Field had been suggested as a temporary stadium in the city's efforts to woo either a Major League Baseball expansion team, or an existing team desiring to move.
-The stadium would have served as home field until a permanent facility could be built.
-The Oakland Athletics played six games at the facility during the 1996 season when the renovations for the Oakland Coliseum were not yet complete.
-It had come up in the city's talks to lure the Montreal Expos, Florida Marlins, and the Athletics.
-However, the park would have needed considerable expansion, particularly in seating capacity, in order to host a team.
-The substantial costs which would be incurred in the expansion and construction of a new stadium, as well as MLB concerns over Las Vegas' legalized gambling, have so far kept the city's proposals from achieving success.